- Search The Registry

 *Mary Kenner was born on this date in 1912.
 She was a Black businesswoman and inventor.

 Kenner graduated from high school in 1931.
-She attended Howard University, although she was unable to finish due to financial difficulties.
+She attended Howard University, although she couldn't finish due to financial difficulties.
 Kenner worked as a professional floral arranger and had four flower shops scattered around the Washington, DC, area.
-She worked in her stores for a total of 23 years after dropping out of college due to financial difficulties.
+She worked in her stores for 23 years after dropping out of college due to financial difficulties.